General Data Protection Regulation(GDPR) Compliance – Who’s got your Back(up)?

 THE NEXT STEPS

-Protecting end user data has never been more critical.
-If you don’t have an end user data protection strategy, consider an endpoint backup solution.
+Protecting end-user data has never been more critical.
+If you don’t have an end-user data protection strategy, consider an endpoint backup solution.
 Get one that can use cloud storage for the backup repository.
-In fact, look for solutions that can leverages cloud storage you may have already purchased for your end users (like OneDrive or Google Drive).
+In fact, look for solutions that can leverage cloud storage you may have already purchased for your end-users (like OneDrive or Google Drive).

 Most importantly, if you haven’t taken steps to cover yourself, Act Now!
-Use the next few months getting control over your data assets, keeping them safe and getting compliant.
+Use the next few months to get control over your data assets, keeping them safe and getting compliant.